-Feel free to download it and share it with others.
+Feel free to download this free budget printable for yourself, and share it with others too.

 To view and use it, you’ll need to right click on this link and choose “Save as” or “Save link as” to download the pdf to your computer.

 Once it’s downloaded, open it using the free Adobe Acrobat Reader to view it and fill it in.
 (It’s a fillable, savable pdf form, so you can’t just automatically view it in many browsers or with Apple’s Preview, but you can use it with Acrobat once you’ve got it on your computer.)

 It has budget categories for housing, transportation, utilities, food, debt (although hopefully someday that will be ZERO for you!), entertainment, pets, health & appearance, outside help (around the house), and miscellaneous.
 Finally, savings and income are included too since it’s a zero-based budget.

 I tried to list a huge variety of items in this zero based budgeting template so that fewer things will slip through the cracks, but don’t feel like you have to use them all!
 Skip all of the ones that don’t apply to you.

 What is a zero-based budget, anyway?